 Overview and Mutual Expectations

-The Graduate School of Management and its Career Development staff work diligently to develop career and internship opportunities; provide contacts with local, regional, national and international companies; and implement programming designed to enhance your job or internship search knowledge and abilities.
+The Graduate School of Management and its Career Development staff work diligently to develop career and internship opportunities; provide opportunities to connect with local, regional, national and international companies; and implement programming designed to enhance your job or internship search knowledge and abilities.

 We expect you to take individual responsibility for your career development and job search.
 You should be working aggressively on career management as soon as you enroll in the program.
 You must be proactive.